FOSSEE/sdes-stscripts/Version_Control/vcs1.rst

 Let's look at an example of home-brew Version Control system

-Let's look at the various problems associated with this setup.
+Version control is just a way of backing up your files, before making changes to it.
+Most people would have cooked up their own version control system, without realizing there are tools built by others which takes the task much more organized and systematic.

 ..
 L5

 {{{Show the slide 'Problems'}}}

+Let's look at the various problems associated with this setup.

 ..
 R6